sarons/whiteout-automation-script/README.md

 # Gift Code Automation Script Guide

-This guide will help you run a script to automatically redeem gift codes for multiple player IDs.
+This guide will help you run a script to automatically redeem gift codes for alliance members or friends (multiple player IDs).

 ## Opening Chrome Console